Skip to main content

 For example, suppose that managers are employees whose incomes are the sum of the income as a regular employee plus some manager bonus:

-In the example the equality e = m is used for selecting the salary of the manager as a regular employee.
+In this example the equality e = m is used for selecting the salary of the manager as a regular employee.

 Now, suppose that we need a function that returns the gross incomes of all persons in the database, i.e. we use MANAGER.INCOME->INTEGER for managers and EMPLOYEE.INCOME->INTEGER for non-manager.
 Such a function is defined as:

-Since income is overloaded with resolvents EMPLOYEE.INCOME->INTEGER and MANAGER.INCOME->INTEGER and both qualify to apply to employees, the resolution of income(p) will be done at run time.
+Since income is overloaded with resolvents EMPLOYEE.INCOME->INTEGER and MANAGER.INCOME->INTEGER and both qualify to apply to all person, the resolution of income(p) will be done at run time.
 To avoid the overhead of late binding one may use casting, as explained next.

 Casting expressions